Base rate fallacy: Low-prevalence population

-The remaining 931 tests are correctly negative.

 In population B, only 20 of the 69 total people with a positive test result are actually infected.
 So, the probability of actually being infected after one is told that one is infected is only 29% (20/20 + 49) for a test that otherwise appears to be "95% accurate".

 A tester with experience of group A might find it a paradox that in group B, a result that had usually correctly indicated infection is now usually a false positive.
 The confusion of the posterior probability of infection with the prior probability of receiving a false positive is a natural error after receiving a health-threatening test result.